chrisyip/koa-power-router/README.md

   yield this.render('404')
 })

-router.get('/', function* (next) {
+// Functions and Generators will auto-convert to Controller router.get('/', function* (next) {
   yield this.render('homepage')
   yield next
 })

-var user = new Controller({
+// Define a Controller with beforeAction var user = new Controller({
   beforeAction: function () {
     // if not login and token is empty